jina-ai/jina/docs/chapters/jep/jep-3/jep-3.rst

 Motivation
 ----------

-As a new feature for making Jina more easy to use, we allow one to start a Pod remotely via Flow API.
+As a new feature for making Jina more easy to use, we allow one to start a BasePod remotely via Flow API.
 This greatly expands the application scenarios of Jina.
 Users with multiple old laptops, raspberry pi can easily build a inhouse Jina-cluster, without knowing anything about Docker Swarm and Kubernetes.

 Rationale
 ---------